INSTAGRAM FOR BUSINESS TIPS

 21. Run contests.
 Have an incentive for your Instagram community to share content and promote your brand with the use of prizes and giveaways.
 For example, National Geographic hosted a #MyAWAY Contest where users could upload photos of places that, to them, are an escape.
 On Instagram, they would tag the photos with #MyAWAY and at the end of the contest period, one lucky fan wins a digital camera plus goodies from NatGeo and Go RVing.

 23. Create a compelling visual aesthetic.
 Post photos that show the lifestyle of your customers, while staying relevant to your brand.
 Your account should be a balance of fun pictures and branded, promotional business photos.
-It is important to establish your brand identity and the look of your Instagram account before you launch your business on this platform.
+It is important to establish your brand identity and the look of your Instagram account before you launch your business on this social media marketing platform.
 Make sure all images on your Instagram grid share the same aesthetic.
+Although the days of the perfectly planned Instagram aesthetic are behind us, every photo should still be cohesive and tie into your overall brand strategy.

 25. Post at peak times.
-According to a study by TrackMaven, the most effective days to post are Friday, Saturday and Sunday.
+According to a study by TrackMaven, the most effective days to post are Friday, Saturday, and Sunday.
 Another study found that posting at 5 PM EST yields a higher engagement rate.
+If you are wondering, ‘when is the best time to post on Instagram?’ the answer depends on your vertical, coast and niche.

 28. Promote your Instagram handle.
 Connect your Instagram account to your website using social plugins and link your Instagram handle in your email signature to expand your reach.
 This creates an avenue for traffic for each social media site.
 Be sure to link your Instagram account to your Facebook business page for a seamless user experience.